-The technical training is made up of three levels totalling 24 weeks (780 hours).
+The technical training is made up of three levels totaling 24 weeks (780 hours).
 Levels 1 & 2 are 8 weeks (240 hours) each, and Level 3 is 10 weeks (300 hours).
 This block of training is normally delivered through an ITA approved training institution.
-Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.
+Sometimes it may also be met through approved training models (distance education, online, part-time) and/or a level challenge exam.

 The work-based training totals 4620 hours.
 Based on a 30-hour work week this involves 152 weeks of training.

-For details about the Pan-Canadian Harmonization Initiative and recent changes to the program structure, visit the ITA website OPSN-2016-014.
+For details about the Pan-Canadian Harmonization Initiative and changes to the program structure, visit the ITA website OPSN-2016-014.

 Training modules are:

 Apprenticeship training in this program can lead to a career in:

 Explore potential career options in WorkBC.
 BC Work Futures provides information about occupations, industries and labour market conditions in British Columbia.
 It features detailed profiles of over 500 occupations.